 Scott City is a very small city located in the state of Missouri.
 With a population of 4,348 people and just one neighborhood, Scott City is the 160th largest community in Missouri.

-When you are in Scott City, you'll notice that it is more blue-collar than most other communities in America.
-36.58% of Scott City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Scott City is a blue-collar town, with 36.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Scott City is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Scott City who work in office and administrative support (17.60%), teaching (9.77%), and sales jobs (7.61%).

 The per capita income in Scott City in 2022 was $28,599, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,396 for a family of four.
 However, Scott City contains both very wealthy and poor people as well.